 What are consumer goods (FMCG) companies?

 You'll need to have a good understanding of what fast-moving consumer goods (FMCG) companies do to apply successfully.
 FMCG businesses that recruit large numbers of graduates are often responsible for big, household-name brands.
 They typically sell large quantities of relatively low-cost products that customers buy on a regular basis, such as cleaning products, toiletries, cosmetics and confectionery.

 Consumer goods tend to be manufactured in high volumes and transported to the shops via extensive distribution networks.
 FMCG businesses invest in marketing to create brand awareness and attract loyal customers, and carry out scientific research to develop new products and refine their current offering.

+You might be interested in a supply chain role with a consumer goods company.
 The life cycle of a consumer product from the sourcing of raw materials to the point of sale is referred to as the supply chain, and this series of processes needs to be as efficient as possible in order to meet consumers’ needs and maximise profits.
 Minimising environmental impact is also a key consideration.

 All consumer goods companies want to sharpen their competitive edge and ensure their future success by recruiting graduates with the right skills and attitudes.
 Their employees need to be able to respond quickly and decisively to both problems and opportunities in order to overcome difficulties and achieve commercial goals.

 You’ll need good commercial awareness to land a place on a FMCG graduate scheme.
 This means researching the market and being aware of the competition, and knowing which brands belong to which company.

 FMCG companies are involved in such a wide range of activities that they tend to offer a broad range of graduate schemes to match, usually covering some or all of the following areas:

 - supply chain